The Cider Party

 By Joyce Furstenau

-1 The Clarks live in apple country in the central part of Washington State.
-There are apple orchards all around their country home.
+1 The Clarks live in apple country in the central part of Washington.
+There are apple orchards all around their home.
 This fall they decided to have a cider party.
 Cider is an apple drink made from the juice of crushed apples.

 3 Mr. Clark lined up everything for the cider making.
-First he set up the freshly cleaned cider press*.
+First, he set up the freshly cleaned cider press*.
 Next, he picked lots of apples for the cider.
 There were several varieties of apple trees in the nearby orchards.
-Mr. Clark wanted to make cider that was not too sweet, yet not too sour, so he chose several different varieties.
-He chose Granny Smith apples for tartness, Red Delicious apples for hearty flavor, Gala apples for their sweetness, and Honey Crisp apples for a balanced flavor.
+Mr. Clark wanted to make cider that was not too sweet nor too sour, so he chose several different varieties.
+He chose Granny Smith apples for tartness, Red Delicious apples for hearty flavor, Gala apples for their sweetness, and Honeycrisp apples for a balanced flavor.
 Then he washed the apples so they would be clean for the cider making.

 4 Mrs. Clark prepared lots of food for the party ahead of time.
 There was vanilla ice cream for dessert along with some of her homemade gingersnaps.